Alexandra Schmitz · Art de l’Anglage · Les Brenets

 The part and teaching come together.

 At Inhotec and then Swissmec, the part and teaching come together.
 This is where the method truly becomes clear: demonstrate, make them observe, make them do it again, correct without delay.
-Learning no longer floats around the gesture; it rests on real work, its defects, its corrections and the standard expected.
+Learning no longer floats around the gesture; it rests on the part, its defects, its corrections and the expected result.

 You do not learn anglage in the abstract.
 You learn it from what the work reveals.